Sunday, August 27, 2017

 Aroma and Flavor – 1 out of 3 mugs

-Immediately upon opening, the aroma was one of cough syrup or overly fermented.
+Immediately upon opening, the aroma was cough syrup or overly fermented.
 I have long questioned if soda can just go bad.
 I will need to try this again, just like Sassy Lil’lass, which I tried three times and found very disliked by me.
 The taste had a strong birch, wintergreen, and honey Flavor that really was not to my liking.
 I am not much of a birch flavor lover.

 Head – 1 out of 3 mugs